U.S. Embassy Djibouti, Republic of Djibouti - DJI

 During the medical exam

 The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis-(TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available here.
+More information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention’s website.

 After the medical exam